<em>Feijoa sellowiana</em>, Brazilian guava: planting, growing and harvesting its fruit

 Where to plant?

-Plant Feijoa in full sun.
+Plant your Feijoa in full sun.
 It needs warmth and plenty of light to produce generous flowering and fruiting.
 Also place it sheltered from cold winds.
-Ideally install it near a south-facing wall.
-Mild temperatures, possibly a greenhouse, are needed so fruits can reach ripeness.
-You can plant Feijoa in a large container, which will allow you to bring it indoors in winter.
+Ideally install near a south-facing wall.
+Mild temperatures, possibly a greenhouse, are necessary for fruits to reach ripeness.
+You can plant Feijoa in a large container, which allows bringing it indoors in winter.

-It prefers rich, fertile, loose, light soil.
+It will appreciate rich, fertile, loose, light soil.
 It also likes well-draining substrates that do not retain too much moisture in winter.
-It is quite drought-tolerant.
-If your soil is heavy, compact or clayey, try to lighten it and improve drainage, for example by adding organic matter.
+It is fairly drought-tolerant.
+If soil is heavy, compact or clayey, try to lighten it and improve drainage, for example by adding organic matter.
 Feijoa prefers slightly acidic or neutral soils.
-In general, Feijoa is not fussy about soil type and will succeed in any good garden soil.
+In general, Feijoa is not very demanding about soil type and will succeed in any good garden soil.

-It is a bush suited to seaside gardens.
+This is a bush suited to seaside gardens.
 It likes mild temperatures and can tolerate sea spray and salt.
-Feijoa’s shallow root system has the advantage of holding soil and limiting erosion, which is useful on slightly sloping or unstable ground, or by the sea.
+Feijoa’s superficial root system has advantage of holding soil and limiting erosion, which is useful on slightly sloping or unstable ground or by the sea.

 Feel free to include Feijoa in an informal hedge.
-Its dense evergreen foliage will form an effective screen.
+Its dense, evergreen foliage will provide an effective screen.

 When to plant?

-We recommend planting in spring (April–May), although planting is also possible in autumn if you live in a mild climate.
+We recommend planting in spring (April-May), although planting is also possible in autumn if you live in a mild-climate region.

 How to plant?

-We recommend planting at least two young plants of Feijoa to obtain fruit, as they require cross-pollination (unless growing self-fertile varieties).
+We recommend planting at least two young Feijoa plants to obtain fruit, as they require cross-pollination (unless growing self-fertile varieties).

-1. Start by digging a large planting hole, two or three times the size of the rootball.
+1. Start by digging a large planting hole, two to three times size of root ball.

-3. Remove your Feijoa from its pot and gently tease the rootball to loosen the roots a little and stimulate them.
+3. Remove Feijoa from its pot and gently tease root ball to loosen roots and stimulate them.

 4. Plant, taking care not to bury the collar.